fsr/matthias/README.md

 ### Running matthias locally

 As long as you have go installed on your system, running matthias locally shouldn't be a problem.
 A simple `go run matthias.go` should do the trick.
 Be sure to duplicate *matthias_example.conf* first and name it *matthias_debug.conf*.
 You can get the necessary Slack API token from the Slack integrations page or @kiliankoe.
-Once matthias is running, you can chat with directly with @matthias_dev in Slack or use the #tmp channel.
+Once matthias is running, you can chat directly with @matthias_dev in Slack or use the #tmp channel.

 ### Configuration